 The Smart Place to Stay

-If you’re the type of traveler who likes to experience local living, consider a stay at Machiya Residence Inn Kyoto, where you can rent Japanese townhouses, which all feature spacious accommodations, sleek interiors, and modern amenities.
+If you’re the type of traveler who likes to experience local living, consider a stay at Kohaku-an Machiya Residence Inn, where you can rent Japanese townhouses, which all feature spacious accommodations, sleek interiors, and modern amenities.
 Since the houses can host anywhere from three to ten guests, these homes make for an incredibly economical option for large groups or families.
-Contact the property to book directly.
+Rates from $120 per night, depending on the season.

-Hotel Gracery Kyoto Sanjo is located in the Teramachi Shopping Arcade, and is just a short walk away from shops, , restaurants, Nishiki Market, the Kamo River, and Gion (Kyoto's entertainment district).
-Additionally, the hotel is is complete with an onsite restaurant and a 7/11 (perfect for grab-and-go snacks).
-Rates from 8,550 yen ($79) per night.
+Hotel Gracery Kyoto Sanjo is located in the Teramachi Shopping Arcade, and is just a short walk away from shops, restaurants, Nishiki Market, the Kamo River, and Gion (Kyoto's entertainment district).
+Additionally, the hotel is is complete with an onsite restaurant and a 7/11 -- perfect for grab-and-go snacks.
+Rates from $54 per night, depending on the season.

 In Japan, smoking is still permitted in many hotel rooms, and because the windows don't open, the rooms can be rather unpleasant.
 When you book a room, make sure it indicates non-smoking.
 If there is no designation, it's safe to say people have smoked in there, and you may want to inquire about whether there's an air purifier (or, just play it safe and book elsewhere).